 It looks neater for sure but maybe too neat?
 I admit that I found the new facade jarring.
 I miss the sunny tones of the original and I’m not sure I like the addition of the grayish-beige trim.
 The actual tone is much grayer than appears in this photo.

 I shouldn’t complain I suppose as the road to the building’s renovation was long and hard.
-The owners are descendants of the original Caïs de Pierlas family and they’ve been at odds for many years over the building’s future and many other money matters.… Read the rest
+The owners are descendants of the original Caïs de Pierlas family and they’ve been at odds for many years over the building’s future and many other money matters.
+Finally in 2010 the city of Nice stepped in as guardians of Nice’s architectural and cultural heritage.
+Constructed in 1693, the building became famous in 1921 when Matisse moved in.
+Enchanted with the views over Cours Saleya and the sea, the artist created some of his most iconic paintings there until his departure in 1938.

 As I mentioned in the Old Town walk (item number 47), the former Convent of the Visitation is in the process of being transformed into a five-star hotel.
 The neighbors waged a lengthy legal fight to prevent it but recently lost the battle.
 Built in the 17th century, the convent is the oldest in the region and has tremendous historical value.